themanjotsingh/akjorg-downloader/README.md

 1. Go to [AKJ.org's Kirtan Recordings](https://www.akj.org/keertan.php) and search by Country, Location, Year, Month and/or Kirtani as needed.
 Hit Search.
 Copy the URL from the URL address bar.

 2. Get the downloader [click here](https://github.com/themanjotsingh/akjorg-downloader/releases/tag/1.0).
 Ignore warnings from your web browser or Windows Defender.
+Simply click on more info and then Run Anyways or Keep.
 It shows this because of the exe not being signed as well as not being a commonly downloaded file (generally speaking).

 3. Run `AKJorg Kirtan Downloader.exe`.
 Follow the on screen prompts.